hanhossain/rdb/README.md

 ### KV Store
 A key-value store for system metadata.
 Supports
-- insert value
-- get value by key
-- TODO: update value
+- insert/update value
-  - Should use an append-only process.
+  - Uses an append-only process.
 The store will use the newest object in the blob.
   - Eventually this should have a compaction process to clean up the old objects.
+- get value by key

 ## Tables
 ### System Defined